mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Toolbar

-You can provide your own toolbar by passing it to the `Toolbar` component.
+To enable the toolbar you need to add the `Toolbar: GridHeader` to the `components` grid prop.
 This demo showcases how this can be achieve.

+{{"demo": "pages/components/data-grid/rendering/ToolbarGrid.js", "bg": "inline"}}

+Alternatively you can compose your own toolbar.

 {{"demo": "pages/components/data-grid/rendering/CustomToolbarGrid.js", "bg": "inline"}}